Mycobacterium tuberculosis: History

 M. tuberculosis, then known as the "tubercle bacillus", was first described on 24 March 1882 by Robert Koch, who subsequently received the Nobel Prize in Physiology or Medicine for this discovery in 1905; the bacterium is also known as "Koch's bacillus".

 M. tuberculosis has existed throughout history, but the name has changed frequently over time.
 In 1720, though, the history of tuberculosis started to take shape into what is known of it today; as the physician Benjamin Marten described in his A Theory of Consumption, tuberculosis may be caused by small living creatures transmitted through the air to other patients.

 More than 100 million people around the world have died from being infected with mycobacterium tuberculosis due to unavailability of the vaccine in some parts of the world.

+According to data published by the World Health Organisation, the global estimated incidence of infection by M. tuberculosis has decreased from 169 to 131 cases per 100,000 people from 2010 to 2024, with a slight increase to 134 between 2021 and 2022 (likely related to the Covid-19 pandemic).
+Estimated total deaths show a similar decline within the same time period, from around 2.1 million to 1.2 million, with the same minor spike between 2021 and 2022.

 Vaccine

 The BCG vaccine (bacille Calmette-Guerin), which was derived from M. bovis, while effective against childhood and severe forms of tuberculosis, has limited success in preventing the most common form of the disease today, adult pulmonary tuberculosis.
 Because of this, it is primarily used in high tuberculosis incidence regions, and is not a recommended vaccine in the United States due to the low risk of infection.
 To receive this vaccine in the United States, an individual is required to go through a consultation process with an expert in M. tuberculosis and is only given to those who meet the specific criteria.

-Administration of the BCG vaccine has been shown to induced so called "trained immunity", which refers to the enhanced response of the innate immune system.
+Administration of the BCG vaccine has been shown to induce so called "trained immunity", which refers to the enhanced response of the innate immune system.
 Unlike adaptive immunity, trained immunity involves long-lasting changes in innate immune cells like monocytes and macrophages, which become more responsive to infections.
 These changes occur through epigenetic reprogramming, such as histone modifications, leading to increased production of pro-inflammatory cytokines.

 Research indicates there may be a correlation between BCG vaccination and better immune response to COVID-19.

 The DNA vaccine can be used alone or in combination with BCG.
 DNA vaccines have enough potential to be used with TB treatment and reduce the treatment time in future.